 - Make sure your grooming, bathing, and general health needs are attended to for optimal health

-- Have your home health aide and nursing home assistant help you with the things you need help with, so you can focus on building your cool and exciting life
+- Have your home health aide and nursing home assistant help you with the things you need help with, so you can focus on building your exciting life

 - Focus on personal development by thinking about your passions, interests, goals, and various activities you would like to experience

-Ticking away, it can drive a person with an unhealthy mindset positively mad.
-However, for a person with a healthy mindset and an eye on creating a healthy and happy life won’t really care about the ticks and the rocks; rather they tend to forget there’s even a clock.
-Becoming old is great.
-It’s a time to be sage, mellow, and relaxed, reveling in your ultimate freedom to construct a graceful and dignified life highlighted by passion, exploration, and self-discovery.
+A person with a healthy mindset and an eye on creating a healthy and happy life won’t care about any negative notions of aging.
+This is a time to be sage, mellow, and relaxed, reveling in your ultimate freedom to construct a graceful and dignified life highlighted by passion, exploration, and self-discovery.